JacobChin/Baseball-Projects/Swing-Biomech-Analysis/README.md

 # Baseball Swing Biomechanics Analysis

+## Summary

+This analysis compares two biomechanically similar hitters under identical conditions and identifies key differences in force application, sequencing, and rotational efficiency that explain a ~9 mph difference in bat speed.

 ## Overview

 This project analyzes biomechanical differences between baseball swings using motion capture and force plate data from the Driveline OpenBiomechanics dataset, mainly focusing on the pelvis and torso.